-- Write posts that are on-topic and within the scope of the course material - Take your posts seriously; review and edit your posts before sending - Be as brief as possible while still making a thorough comment - Always give proper credit when referencing or quoting another source - Read all messages in a thread before replying - Avoid repeating someone else's post.. - Avoid short, generic replies such as, "I agree.." - Always be respectful of others' opinions, even when they differ from yours - Express any differing opinions in a respectful, non-critical way - Not make personal or insulting remarks - Be open-minded
+- Write posts that are on-topic and within the scope of the course material - Take your posts seriously; review and edit your posts before sending - Be as brief as possible while still making a thorough comment - · Always give proper credit when referencing or quoting another source - Read all messages in a thread before replying - Avoid repeating someone else's post without adding something of your own to it - Avoid short, generic replies such as, "I agree."
+You should include why you agree or add to the previous point - \bullet Always be respectful of others' opinions, even when they differ from your own - Express any differing opinions in a respectful, non-critical way - Not make personal or insulting remarks - Be open-minded

 The professor has the authority to ask a disruptive student to leave a classroom or lab.
 The professor may also delete posts or materials from an online or blended class and/or take disciplinary action if disruptive behavior continues.
 This ensures that all students in the class have an opportunity to learn.
 We expect you to be honest in all of your academic work.
 By enrolling at the College, you agree to obey all of the standards of academic honesty and integrity and you should understand that failing to observe the rules may result in academic and disciplinary action, up to and including expulsion from the College.
 As members of the College community, you also have an ethical obligation to report violations of the SPC academic honesty policies you may witness.

-The academic honesty policy and procedures are available online: Academic Honesty Policies, Honor Code, Academic Integrity Policies and Procedures.
+The academic honesty policy and procedures are available online:

+Academic Honesty Policies, Honor Code

+Academic Integrity Policies and Procedures

 These documents include details on what is meant by:

-- Cheating

-- Bribery
+- Cheating - Bribery

 - Misrepresentation

 - Conspiracy

 - Fabrication

 - Collusion

 - Duplicate submissions

 - Academic misconduct

 - Improper calculator, computer or online use